800 554 7016 M-F 8-7, Sat 9-1 CT or speak to your travel professional

 Geoffrey Kent and his parents, Valerie and Colonel John Kent, founded Abercrombie & Kent in 1962.
 The company's beginnings were modest; Geoffrey Kent remembers their first safaris were conducted with little more than "a Bedford truck and my mother's sterling silver ice bucket."

 In 1967, Geoffrey Kent (by now Managing Director, following his parents' retirement) decided to expand A&K's signature style of travel.
 In 1969, he began opening additional companies in Africa; in 1971, he met Jorie Ford Butler of Oak Brook, Illinois.
-She became a partner in the business and together they expanded A&K into a worldwide group of companies, with offices in London, Downers Grove, Illinois and Melbourne, Australia.
+She became a partner in the business and together they grew A&K into a worldwide group of companies, with offices in London, Downers Grove, Illinois and Melbourne, Australia.

-A&K's staff continues to seek pioneering new ways of exploring the globe - and among it is Geoffrey Kent, who still travels the world interviewing guides, scouting locations and ensuring that the standards he and his parents established nearly 50 years ago remain in place on each and every A&K journey.
+A&K's staff continues to seek pioneering new ways of exploring the globe - and among it is Geoffrey Kent, who still travels the world interviewing guides, scouting locations and ensuring that the standards he and his parents established more than 50 years ago remain in place on each and every A&K journey.

-Geoffrey Kent Founder, Chairman and Chief Executive Officer
+Founder, Chairman and Chief Executive Officer

-Jorie Butler Kent, Vice Chairman
+Jorie Butler Kent

 Jorie Butler Kent is a businesswoman, conservationist and professional photographer.
 She is the daughter of Paul and Marjorie Stresenreuter Butler, who founded Oak Brook, Illinois.
 She and Geoffrey Kent are co-owners of the Abercrombie & Kent Group of Companies.
 Today, Jorie leads A&K's conservation efforts as president of Abercrombie & Kent Philanthropy (AKP).
-Between her travels, Jorie has found time to be involved in numerous organizations, including the World Travel and Tourism Ecological Research Center, The Royal Geographical Society in London and The Explorer's Club in New York.
+Between her travels, Jorie has found time to contribute to numerous organizations, including the World Travel and Tourism Ecological Research Center, The Royal Geographical Society in London and The Explorer's Club in New York.